citadel-core/api/README.md

-# Citadel manager
+# Citadel API

 [![codecov](https://codecov.io/github/runcitadel/manager/branch/main/graph/badge.svg?token=9WJ88AUTB9)](https://codecov.io/github/runcitadel/manager)

-Manager provides a low-level system API that handles:
+This is the main backend of Citadel that handles:

 - User authentication using JWT
 - Encryption/decryption of sensitive information, such as the lightning wallet's seed
 - CRUD operations
 - Lifecycle-management of all other containerized services
+- Communication with Bitcoind and Electrs

-## 🛠 Running manager (for development purposes only)
+## 🛠 Running api (for development purposes only)

 ### Step 1.
 Install dependencies
 ```sh